Banzhuang: History

-During the third civil war between the CPC and Kuomintang, the CPC controlled all of Ganyu County.
+During the Chinese Civil War between the CCP and Kuomintang, the CCP controlled all of Ganyu County.
 Zhumeng District broke away from Ganyu County for several months in 1947.

-After the CPC occupied Nanjing, the capital of China at the time, Jiangsu Province was abolished and split up.
+After the CCP occupied Nanjing, the capital of China at the time, Jiangsu Province was abolished and split up.
 Ganyu County was combined into Shandong Province up until Jiangsu Province was restored in 1953.
 In this same year, the 9th District of Ganyu County was abolished and combined into the 7th District of the county.

 In 1955, the 7th District of Ganyu County was called Jiagushan District.
 In May 1958, Jiagushan District was divided into two towns: Jiagushan Town and Huandun Town.
 When the Campaign of People's Commune began, the two towns' names were changed to Jiagushan People's Commune and Huandun People's Commune, respectively.

 In 1958, construction of Shilianghe Reservoir began, triggering migrations out of the Banzhuang area.
 However, these migrations were poorly organized; many arrived at their new homes and found nothing prepared.
 The government did not reimburse migrants for losses related to their displacement until 50 years later.
 Some migrants eventually returned to their homes in the area.

 In 1961, Jiagushan People's Commune was divided into Banzhuang People's Commune and Jiashan People's Commune.

 In 1983, the People's Commune was abolished in Jiangsu Province.
 Huandun People's Commune was restored to its old name of Huandun Township; Banzhuang People's Commune was renamed Banzhuang Township, and Jiashan People's Commune became Jiashan Township.
 In 1985, Huandun Township became Huandun Town, while Banzhuang Township became a town in 2000.

 In 2001, Banzhuang Town and Jiashan Township were united into Banzhuang Town.

 On January 31, 2013, Jiangsu's provincial government decreed the merger of Huandun Township into Banzhuang Town.